mellinoe/veldrid-docs/articles/api-concepts.md

 ### Pipelines

+In Veldrid, there are two types of [Pipelines](xref:Veldrid.Pipeline): graphics and compute.

-A [Pipeline](xref:Veldrid.Pipeline) is a device resource which encapsulates a large amount of graphics pipeline information.
+A graphics Pipeline is a device resource which encapsulates a large amount of information.
 In other graphics libraries, a Pipeline is split into several unrelated objects or function calls which can be combined in confusing and unpredictable ways.
 Veldrid pipelines represent the combined set of all of these pieces of information, and are immutable.
 This avoids a huge amount of complexity inherent in the mutable state machine paradigm of OpenGL and similar APIs.
 Pipeline information encompasses:

 * Blend state: how color values are blended into the Framebuffer.
 * Depth stencil state: How depth testing, writing, comparing are performed.
 * Rasterizer state: How culling, clipping, scissor tests, etc. are performed.
 * Primitive topology: How a series of input vertices are interpreted.
 * Shader set: the full set of shader programs in use.
-* Resource layout: The types and layout of all shader resources being used.
+* Resource layouts: The types and layout of all shader resources being used.
 * Outputs: The depth and color outputs of the Framebuffer that are written to.

+A compute Pipeline is another kind of resource which encapsulates the necessary state for a compute shader dispatch.
+A compute Pipeline does not include any graphics-specific information, like blend state, depth stencil state, etc. The only information contained is:

+* The compute shader module used
+* Resource layouts

+Compute Pipelines do not have explicit outputs like graphics Pipelines do.
+Instead, they make use of read-write shader resources to output information.

+Graphics and compute pipelines are tracked separately in a CommandList.
+This means that setting a compute Pipeline, or attaching ResourceSets to a compute Pipeline, do not disturb the previously-set graphics Pipeline state.

 ### ResourceLayouts and ResourceSets

-A [ResourceSet](xref:Veldrid.ResourceSet) is another fundamental device resource which is necessary, along with a VertexBuffer, IndexBuffer, and Pipeline, for all Drawing commands.
-ResourceSets are the mechanism by which BindableResource objects ([UniformBuffers](xref:Veldrid.UniformBuffer), [TextureViews](xref:Veldrid.TextureView), and [Samplers](xref:Veldrid.Sampler)) are bound to a Pipeline and become accessible to shaders for use when rendering.
+A [ResourceSet](xref:Veldrid.ResourceSet) is another fundamental device resource which is necessary, along with a Pipeline, for all Drawing commands.
+ResourceSets are the mechanism by which BindableResource objects ([Buffers](xref:Veldrid.Buffer)(uniform and structured), [TextureViews](xref:Veldrid.TextureView), and [Samplers](xref:Veldrid.Sampler)) are bound to a Pipeline and become accessible to shaders for use when rendering.
 The types and order of resources is described in a [ResourceLayout](xref:Veldrid.ResourceLayout) object, used to create both a ResourceSet and a Pipeline.

 ### Framebuffer